PINTO0309/zumo32u4/README.md

 ## ◆ Zumo32u4 operation key mapping<br>

 Connect from Windows 10 PC to Raspberry Pi with TeraTerm.<br>
-And, ou can control by the following key operation.
+And, you can control by the following key operation.
 ![MotorControl](https://github.com/PINTO0309/zumo32u4/blob/master/media/0022_zumo32u4control.png)